How to work with startups

 6. Rinse and repeat

-Take learning’s and reward change of behaviours.
+Take learnings and reward change of behaviours.
 This sounds simple but actually is hard.
 First you have to measure success and that is always harder to do with digital innovation initiatives.
 Secondly, there will be failures and how you as CIO react in this situation is critical, in such cases the learnings will need to be captured and ensured that this is shared.

 The ‘rinse’ is also to engage a broader audience and if you like sheep dip them with the news of these changes and what has worked versus not worked.
 This will bring with this news some support and also detractors.
 Not sharing these learnings will never pay off.
-This is all part and parcel of the behavior change that you are seeking to drive.
+This is all part and parcel of the behaviour change that you are seeking to drive.

 7. Grow the startup within an enterprise